theserverlessway/aws-baseline/docs/Assume.md

 ![Switch Role Menu](./images/switch-role-menu.png)

 Select Switch role on the next page and you should be presented with a form with fields for `Account`, `Role`, and `DisplayName`.
 Fill this out accordingly and click the `Switch Role` button.
+If you leave out `DisplayName` it will just use the AccountId or Alias and the Role Name making it longer but easier to understand.

 ![Switch Role Form](./images/switch-role-form.png)